altangent/ccxws/README.md

 A JavaScript library for connecting to realtime public APIs on all cryptocurrency exchanges.

-[Blocktap.io](https://www.blocktap.io), a free data analytics platform uses CCXWS to provide real time data.
+[Blocktap.io](https://www.blocktap.io), a free data analytics platform, uses CCXWS to provide real time data.

 CCXWS provides a standardized eventing interface for connection to public APIs.
 Currently CCXWS support ticker, trade and orderbook events.